 [Tweet “The facts about hoarding from a #professionalorganizer”]

 Are those who compulsively hoard aware of their situations?

 Many are aware, and many are not.
 Poor insight is often a great contributor to extreme clutter situations (not only in hoarding issues), which often causes denial and refusal for help.
-Even for those who are aware of their circumstances, the ability to change is extremely difficult and painful, which causes a lot of resistance to help, even when the know they need it.
+Even for those who are aware of their circumstances, the ability to change is extremely difficult and painful, which causes a lot of resistance to help, even when they know they need it.
 While some of us may be well trained and have knowledge about CD and compulsive hoarding issues, we are not qualified mental health professionals, and it is important that we distinguish our roles accordingly.
-I will not not work in a hoarding situation unless the client has a strong motivation to change and is working with a mental health provider or therapist to assist with the emotional and psychological issues that will result in the work process.
+I will not work in a hoarding situation unless the client has a strong motivation to change and is working with a mental health provider or therapist to assist with the emotional and psychological issues that will result in the work process.

 Have the reality tv programs on hoarding helped or made a difference for these groups?

 I suppose in some ways, it has been helpful in terms of bringing ‘awareness’ to the general population and society as a whole.
 However, I also believe it has not been very educational in terms of developing compassion and understanding about the true issues involving compulsive hoarding and acquiring.
 It is a true mental health condition…not a character issue.
 Some of these individuals are very passionate, some are well educated, warm and sensitive (although overly so) people I’ve ever known.
 However, their sense of reality and perspective has been distorted by some type of physiological and psychological illness where their things take on a life of their own, and those things are psychologically ‘attached’ to their selves…separating those things from them in crisis intervention is like doing an amputation without anesthesia…the emotional pain is overwhelming and sometimes the hemorrhaging effects are fatal.
 We must be careful to DO NO HARM!

 How long do hoarding situations take to remedy?